sivahuang77/citrux-cli/CONTRIBUTING.md

   your proposed changes.
 - Reach out to the maintainers.

-We appreciate your contributions to making Gemini CLI documentation better!
+We appreciate your contributions to making Citrux CLI documentation better!